-For the 2014 - 2015 academic year, students who are selected for verification will be placed in one of the following five verification groups.
+For the 2015 - 2016 academic year, students who are selected for verification will be placed in one of the following five verification groups.
 The group determines which FAFSA information must be verified.
 The student must submit the NYIT Verification Worksheet that corresponds with the Verification Group.
-NYIT Verification Worksheets are available for download at www.nyit.edu/financial\aid/forms.
+NYIT Verification Worksheets are available for download at www.nyit.edu/financial_aid/forms.

-Verification Tracking Groups:
+Verification Tracking Groups

-- 1. Standard Verification Group (V1) students who are tax filers must verify adjusted gross income, US income tax paid, untaxed portions of IRA distributions, untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credits, household size, number in college, SNAP benefits received and child support paid.
-Students who are not tax filers must verify income from work, household size, number in college, SNAP benefits received and child support paid. - 2.
-Child Support Paid Verification Group (V3) students must verify child support paid by them or their spouse, their parents, or both. - 3.
-Custom Verification Group (V4) students must verify high school completion status and identity/statement of educational purpose in addition to receipt of SNAP benefits and payment of child support. - 4.
-Aggregate Verification Group (V5) students must verify high school completion status and identity/statement of educational purpose in addition to the items in the Standard Verification Group. - 5.
-Household Resources Group (V6) students must verify the items in the Standard Verification Group as well as certain other untaxed income on the 2014-2015 FAFSA.
+Standard Verification Group (V1): Dependent/Independent students and parents' who are tax filers must verify adjusted gross income, US income tax paid, untaxed portions of IRA distributions, untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credits, household size, number in college, SNAP benefits received, and child support paid.
+Students and parents' who are not tax filers must verify income from work, household size, number in college, SNAP benefits received, and child support paid.

+Child Support Paid Verification Group (V3): Students must verify child support paid by them or their spouse, their parents, or both.

+Custom Verification Group (V4): Students must verify high school completion status and identity/statement of educational purpose in addition to receipt of SNAP benefits and payment of child support.

+Aggregate Verification Group (V5): Students must verify high school completion status and identity/statement of educational purpose in addition to the items in the Standard Verification Group.

+Household Resources Group (V6): Students must verify the items in the Standard Verification Group as well as Child Support paid, SNAP benefits, and certain other untaxed income on the 2015-2016 FAFSA.

 Applicants selected for verification will be notified on the Student Aid Report (SAR).
-In addition, upon receipt of the Institutional Student Information Record (ISIR), the NYIT Office of Financial Aid will send a missing information letter to the student informing the student that their application has been selected for verification and which documents must be submitted.
-The verification results of identity and high school completion status for students whose 2014-2015 ISIR had a Verification Tracking Group of V4 of V5 must be reported to the Department of Education in a timely manner.
-As such, students whose 2014-2015 FAFSA has been selected for V4 or V5 verification must submit the required documents to the NYIT Office of Financial Aid within 14 days of the request for information.
+In addition, upon receipt of the Institutional Student Information Record (ISIR), the NYIT Office of Financial Aid will send a missing information letter to the student informing them if their application has been selected for verification and which documents must be submitted.
+The verification results of identity and high school completion status for students whose 2015-2016 ISIR had a Verification Tracking Group of V4 of V5 must be reported to the Department of Education in a timely manner.
+As such, students whose 2015-2016 FAFSA has been selected for V4 or V5 verification must submit the required documents to the NYIT Office of Financial Aid within 14 days of the request for information.

 In accordance with federal guidelines, verification must be completed no later than 120 days after the last day of the student's enrollment.
-Students may receive an estimated financial aid package prior to the completion of the verification process.
-However, NYIT does not disburse any federal financial aid funds until the verification process is completed.
+Students may receive an estimated financial aid package prior to the completion of the verification process; however, NYIT does not disburse any federal financial aid funds until the verification process is completed.
 NYIT reserves the right to withhold some institutional aid funds until the verification process is completed.
 Students who fail to submit the required verification documents will not receive federal aid.